richarvey/techshift-modernise/content/page/lab8.md

 The objective of this lab is to decouple the thumbnail creation from our server so it does not block the user using the site.

-As we will be using an SNS (Simple Notification Service) topic to handle adding a new image message to the thumbnail generators queue, we can easily add other actions when a new image is uploaded.
-We will be adding machine learning and AI by using the Amazon Rekognition service to process our images and generate tags.
+We will be using an SNS (Simple Notification Service) topic to handle adding a new image message to the thumbnail generators queue and we can easily add other actions when a new image is uploaded.
+We will be adding machine learning and AI by using the Amazon Rekognition service to process our images and identify objects in the images to use as tags within our application.
 This lab includes:

-- Update our CloudFormation Template to include an SNS topic, an SQS queue and the Lambda processor
+- Updating our CloudFormation Template to include an SNS topic, an SQS queue and the Lambda processor
-- Update our site code to remove the thumbnail creation logic and publish a message onto the SNS topic
+- Updating our site code to remove the thumbnail creation logic and publish a message onto the SNS topic
-- Add an additional SQS queue and Lambda processor for the AI/ML processor
+- Adding an additional SQS queue and Lambda processor for the AI/ML processor
-- Upload a new image to confirm everything is working
+- Uploading a new image to confirm everything is working

 #### Reference Architecture